Hoeby/Sapphire/triple-z mod/assets/checksquare/readme.md

+# Sapphire SP3 triple-z mod

+# Check if frame is square
 The base of the sapphire sp3 is a welded base. <br>
 On my sp3 i noticed, that the extrusion profiles where not square to each other.